dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 3.3.3 `onPressMenuItem` `nativeEvent` Object
-The `nativeEvent` object that you receive inside the `onPressMenuItem` event basically just contain the `MenuAction` object that was selected in the context menu.
+The `nativeEvent` object that you receive inside the `onPressMenuItem` event.
+The `nativeEvent` object basically just contain the `MenuAction` object that was selected in the context menu.
 Use the `actionKey` property to identify which action was selected.

 <br>